HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 Among the geographies with the highest number of websites, CMS adoption percentage is the highest in Italy and Spain where 40%–41% of mobile sites visited by users are built with a CMS.
 Brazil and Japan have the lowest adoption with only 31% and 32% respectively.

 Of particular interest is the decrease across the board from the 2021 dataset.
 Comparing year over year for mobile results, all countries except India appear to show a drop, ranging from a 4% decrease for the UK and Germany to an 8% decrease for the US and Italy.
 Given the consistency of the decreases across geographies, it feels more plausible to be a variance in attribution than a wholesale drop in CMS adoption.
-We recommend evaluating this further in next year’s analysis.
+We recommend evaluating this further in next year's analysis.

 ### CMS adoption by rank